ryjcm1/rrcc2021/FEATURES.md

 * data will be persisted through mongoDb atlas
 * to link the server to the database, username and password is needed to be changed in the .env file

-### 4. Simulated loading spinner!
+### 4. Simulated loading spinner 💫!

-* to simulate loading delay, a purposeful delay of 1sec will be added before the intial data fetch call
+* to simulate loading delay, a purposeful delay of 1 second will be added before the intial data fetch call